kencx/arch/README.md

 # arch

-An opinionated Ansible playbook for automating the installation and configuration of an Arch Linux system.
+Ansible playbook for automating the installation and configuration of an Arch Linux system.

 The playbook should be run locally after a fresh install or remotely, if